munagurung/Calculator/README.md

 <br>
 <h3>Implemented functionalities:</h3>
 <p>
 - It does calculation for two operands only.
 For example, 10.1 + 2.9.
+This results to 13.0.
 <br>
   <img src="https://github.com/munagurung/ProjectImages/blob/master/calculator/2operandadd.PNG"/>
   <br>